internaut06/Dates-passwords-generator-combinator/README.md

 you need to download aircrack-ng from https://www.aircrack-ng.org for windows, extract the archive and specify the path to aircrack-ng.exe

-this application is coded with Lazarus on windows 10
+This application is coded with Lazarus on windows 10

 ## Disclaimer